bbckr/ha-synology-tasks/README.md

 All entities are grouped under the same device as your existing Synology DSM integration, keeping everything organized.

+## Security Notice

+**Important:** This integration reuses the credentials from your existing Synology DSM integration to authenticate with your NAS against the DSM API.
+It only accesses the specific NAS device that you configure with this integration.
+If you are not comfortable with this credential sharing approach, please do not use this integration.

 ## Prerequisites

 - A Synology NAS device properly configured and accessible